-- J. Demand on Taxing District Services No changes - K. Program to Address Financial and: Service Impacts No Changes - L. Provisions for Amending the Plan No Changes - M. Fair Employment Practices, Affirmative Action Plan and Prevailing Wage Agreement
+J. Demand on Taxing District Services - No changes

+K. Program to Address Financial and: Service Impacts - No Changes

+- L. Provisions for Amending the Plan No Changes - M. Fair Employment Practices, Affirmative Action Plan and Prevailing Wage Agreement

-This section is to be deleted and replaced with the following:
+This section is to be deleted and replaced with ihe following: